Rooyca/obsidian-api-request/docs/docs/en/codeblocks.md

 ### body

 Specifies the body of the request.
 The default value is an empty object.
-The data should be in JSON format with double quotes separating the keys and values with a colon and space.
-Variables defined in the `frontmatter` can be used.
+The data should be in JSON format, separating key and value with a colon plus space (`, `).

 ~~~markdown
 ```req
 url: https://jsonplaceholder.typicode.com/posts
 method: post
-body: {"title": {{this.title}}, "body": "bar", "userId": 1}
+body: {"title": {{this.filename}}, "body": "bar", "userId": 1}
 ```
 ~~~

-!!! note "Where `{{this.title}}` is a variable (`title`) defined in the frontmatter."
+!!! note "Where `{{this.filename}}` is the name of the working file."

 ### headers

 Specifies the headers of the request.
 The default value is an empty object.
-The data should be in JSON format with double quotes separating the keys and values with a colon and space.
-Variables defined in the `frontmatter` can be used.
+The data should be in JSON format, separating key and value with a colon plus space (`, `).

 ~~~markdown
 ```req